TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

         assert fi.get_info() == (filename, original_path, test_abspath)
 ```

-Remember that if you are using Python 2 you installed the `mock` module with `pip`, so your import statement becomes `form mock import patch`.
+Remember that if you are using Python 2 you installed the `mock` module with `pip`, so your import statement becomes `from mock import patch`.

 You clearly see the context in which the patching happens, as it is enclosed in a `with` statement.
 Inside this statement the module `os.path.abspath` will be replaced by a mock created by the function `patch` and called `abspath_mock`.
 We can now give the function a `return_value` as we did with standard mocks in the first post and run the test.